riccardik/exp_assignment2/readme.md

 ### System limitation
 <p>
 Sometimes the ball movement makes the robot "roll" on itself and goes into a position where it cannot moved anymore and have to be "flipped" manually from the user.
+Other times, in the generation of the random movements, more request of actions overlap and the action server so do not properly behave as planned; time delays did not solve the issues, this is not actually a big issues because the movement should be random, nevertheless is a non desired behavior.
 </p>

 ### Possible improvements
 <p>
+Add a velocity control for the robot when the ball moves really close to it and find a way to avoid the overlap of the action requests.
 </p>

 ### Documentation